With a little prep work, answering salary expectation questions in an interview can be easy

-“I'd like to ask you a few more questions about the position requirements before I answer so I can give you a truly accurate picture of my expectations.”
+“I'd like to ask you a few more questions about the position requirements before I answer, so I can give you a truly accurate picture of my expectations.”

-The goal, if possible, is to have the company present you with a salary offer before you state your expectations so you'll know where they place your value on their scale.
+The goal, if possible, is to have the company present you with a salary offer before you state your expectations, so you'll know where they place your value on their scale.
 Then you'll be ready to negotiate if needed when that time comes.

-Stating salary expectations in an online application
+Answering salary expectation questions in an online application

 When it comes to answering the salary expectation question in an online application, some experts believe that you should not provide that information at all.
-Leave the question blank if you can or put in a zero if the field requires an answer.
+Leave the question blank if you can, or put in a zero if the field requires an answer.
 Putting "XXX" in the space will also work.

 If you have to provide a number and it must be higher than zero, go back to your salary range research and use a number on the higher end of the range.
 This is because you don't want to lock yourself into a salary expectation that's too low simply because you haven't yet had the opportunity to directly ask about job and salary specifics in an interview.